 If your child has 10 ‘U’ or ‘O’ codes in 50 school days, we will continue to work with you to support your child’s attendance.
 Alongside this, we will also refer to outside agencies to work with you.
 A fixed penalty notice may also be applied at this stage, should attendance not improve.

 Absence due to illness

 If a child is absent and a message has not been received, you will receive a phone call to find out the reason for the absence.
 If we are unable to contact you via phone, a text message will be sent asking you to contact the school to inform us of the reason.
 If the school receives no contact regarding the absence, this will be recorded as an unauthorised absence.

 We will not authorise any holidays in term time.
 Any holidays of 5 days or more will be referred to the enforcement team and may result in a fixed penalty notice.

 If your child is absent from school due to observing a religious festival, please contact the school to let us know, and this will be recorded accordingly on the register.

 Absence due to an appointment

 As a school, we understand that it may be necessary to take a child out of school for an appointment e.g. GP, dentist, physiotherapist etc. during the school day.
 Where possible, we would ask parents to try to minimise the number of appointments made during school hours, and to provide an appointment card/letter to support the absence.
+Where possible, children will be expected to return to school if their appointment is in the morning.
+Likewise, we expect children to be at school in the morning, if their appointment is in the afternoon.
 We thank you in advance for your co-operation with this matter.

 If your child is unable to come to school, we have a new email address that you can contact us on, which will be checked by the office each morning.
 You can still telephone us with absences, but some parents may find it more convenient to send an email.